eschweitzer78/gps-design-systems-lwc/README.md

 1. Click <a href="https://test.salesforce.com/packaging/installPackage.apexp?p0=04tJ4000000Pc0yIAC" title="sfGpsDsAuNswFull">this link</a> to install the sfGpsDsAuNsw unlocked package in your org (with sfGpsDs included).

 1. Click <a href="https://test.salesforce.com/packaging/installPackage.apexp?p0=04tJ4000000Pc13IAC" title="sfGpsDsAuNswSFull">this link</a> to install the sfGpsDsAuNswS unlocked package in your org (with sfGpsDs included).

+1. Click <a href="https://test.salesforce.com/packaging/installPackage.apexp?p0=000000000000000000" title="sfGpsDsAuQldFull">this link</a> to install the sfGpsDsAuQld unlocked package in your org (with sfGpsDs included).

 1. Click <a href="https://test.salesforce.com/packaging/installPackage.apexp?p0=04tJ4000000Pc18IAC" title="sfGpsDsAuVic1Full">this link</a> to install the sfGpsDsAuVic unlocked package in your org (with sfGpsDs included).